Psychiatric And Mental Health Compensation Calculator

 Make A No Win No Fee Claim For Mental Health Damage

-If you make your claim for mental health damage under the terms of this contract, you will pay a success fee to your solicitor if your case succeeds.
+If you make your claim for mental health damage under these terms, you will pay a success fee to your solicitor if your case succeeds.
 This is subject to a legal cap.
 As such, you will receive the majority of your mental health compensation payout.
 If your claim fails, you are no longer required to pay your No Win No Fee lawyer this fee.

-To find out more, including if you could be eligible work with a No Win No Fee solicitor, get in touch with our advisors today.
-To reach them, you can:
+To learn if you could be eligible to work with a No Win No Fee solicitor, get in touch today.
+To reach an advisor, you can:

 Learn More About Using A Mental Health Compensation Calculator